splunk/public-o11y-docs/synthetics/test-config/auth.rst

   #.
 Expand the :guilabel:`Variables` panel on the right, scroll to :guilabel:`Global variables` and select :guilabel:`Add`.

+..  image:: /_images/synthetics/auth-multifactor-totp-add-variable.png
+    :width: 90%
+    :alt: Screenshot showing how to create a global variable.

 In the :guilabel:`Add global variable` dialog box, enter the following:

 #.
 In the :guilabel:`Variable` type pull-down menu, select either :guilabel:`TOTP` or :guilabel:`TOTP`.